hmseeb/leadrscribe/README.md

 LeadrScribe is a cross-platform desktop application built with Tauri (Rust + React/TypeScript) that provides simple, privacy-focused speech transcription.
 Press a shortcut, speak, and have your words appear in any text field—all without sending your voice to the cloud.

-## Why Handy?
+## Why LeadrScribe?

-Handy was created to fill the gap for a truly open source, extensible speech-to-text tool.
+LeadrScribe was created to fill the gap for a truly open source, extensible speech-to-text tool.
 As stated on [leadrscribe.vercel.app](https://leadrscribe.vercel.app):

 - **Free**: Accessibility tooling belongs in everyone's hands, not behind a paywall
 - **Open Source**: Together we can build further.
-Extend Handy for yourself and contribute to something bigger
+Extend LeadrScribe for yourself and contribute to something bigger
 - **Private**: Your voice stays on your computer.
 Get transcriptions without sending audio to the cloud
 - **Simple**: One tool, one job.
 Transcribe what you say and put it into a text box